About our value estimates

 What is the Homes24 Estimate?

-The Homes24 Estimate is our assessment of the market value of a home on any given day, calculated using a proprietary algorithm (secret formula) that continuously analyses millions of data points relating to property sales and home characteristics throughout the UK.
+The Homes24 Estimate is our assessment of the market value of a home on any given day, calculated using a proprietary algorithm (secret formula) that continuously analyses millions of data points relating to property sales, values and home characteristics throughout the UK.
 Our estimates are constantly refined, using the most recent data available and a variety of methodologies, in order to provide the most current information on any home.

 However, they are not formal valuations and cannot be used as such.
 They simply provide a useful start point for researching the likely value of a home and should be supplemented with additional research and professional advice.

 If you are thinking about selling or letting your home, Get a FREE valuation from local agents.

 We not only provide current value estimates, but also project Homes24 Estimates back in time, which allows you to see the Value change for a property up to the current date.